 Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Euro and the British pound.
 We expect our non-U.S. operations to continue to grow in the near term and we are continually monitoring our foreign currency exposure to determine if we should consider a hedging program.
-Today, our non-U.S. contracts are generally denominated in U.S. dollars, while our non-U.S. operations, a larger portion of our operating expenses may be denominated in local currencies.
+Today, our non-U.S. contracts are generally denominated in U.S. dollars, while our non-U.S. operating expenses are often denominated in local currencies.
+Additionally, as we expand our non-U.S. operations, a larger portion of our operating expenses may be denominated in local currencies.
 Therefore, increases in the value of the U.S. dollar and decreases in the value of foreign currencies could result in the dollar equivalent of our revenue being lower, which would negatively affect our reported results of operations.